SELab-2/OSOC-2/api.md

 **Arguments:**
  - `sessionkey:string` Your current session key.
  - Coach ID is parsed from the URL.
- - `name:string` The updated name for the coach.
+ - `name:string` The updated name for the coach (optional).
- - `email:string` The updated email address for the coach.
+ - `email:string` The updated email address for the coach (optional).
+ - If the account for the `sessionkey` matches with the `<coach-id>` (the coach is modifying themselves), they can also change their password by adding the `pass:string` field.

 **Description:** Modify the given coach.
 **Response:** TBD